TechnologyBrewery/habushu/README.md

 * _venvDirectory:_ The root location of your virtual environment.
 By default, this will point to the /virtualenvs/ folder directly under the project build directory (usually the target folder).
 * _workingDirectory:_ The location in which any venv commands will be run.
 By default, this is `target`.
 * _pythonSourceDirectory:_ The directory in which your source code should be placed.
 By default, `src/main/python`.
 It is highly discouraged to change this value.
-* _environmentName:_ The name of your virtual environment.
-By default, this will be the `artifactId` of your Maven build.
 * _pathToVirtualEnvironment:_ The path to your specified virtual environment.
 By default, this will simply add your environmentName onto the file path of your `venvDirectory`.
-* _settingsFileLocation:_ The path to your Maven settings.xml file.
-By default, this will point to a settings file located in the .m2 folder under your user home directory.
 * _pythonVersion:_ The version of python you wish to use.
 Currently we only support versions 3.7.X, other versions may be supported in the future.
 By default, this is set to 3.7.10.
 If your preinstalled version of python does not match what is specified then habushu will install python for you using pyenv.

 ##### test #####